MiquellaX/nulledbot/README.md

 }
 ```

-> **Note**: If your integration runs at the edge or the origin with direct client access, you can omit `X-Forwarded-For`.
+> **Note**: If your integration runs at the edge or the origin with direct client access, you can omit `x-visitor-ip-asli`.
 The service will use the request IP.

 ---